Can Dogs Eat Sour Cream? Is Sour Cream Safe for Dogs?

 We eat sour cream mostly for the taste and texture, though there are some health benefits for both us and our canine companions.

 Sour cream, like many dairy products, contains calcium.
-As you might be aware, calcium helps to keep your bones and teeth strong and it does the same for your dog.
+As you might be aware, calcium helps to keep your bones and teeth strong, and it does the same for your dog.
 Unfortunately, sour cream isn’t the best source of calcium.
-Each serving has just 13 milligrams of calcium for your pooch, but it’s still better than nothing!
+A 15-gram tablespoon of sour cream has just 15 milligrams of calcium.
+While some might argue that it’s better than nothing, your dog’s food already contains all the calcium that they need.

-Aside from calcium, sour cream also contains trace amounts of other vitamins and minerals.
-This includes vitamin A, iron, sodium, and phosphorous.
-Granted, they’re only found in trace amounts in sour cream so they’re not going to provide your dog with any major benefits.
+Aside from calcium, sour cream contains trace amounts of other vitamins and minerals, including vitamin A, iron, sodium, and phosphorus.
+Granted, these are only found in trace amounts in sour cream, so they’re not going to provide your dog with any major benefits.

 We talked about the minor benefits your dog could receive from an occasional sour cream snack, but what about the drawbacks?